scaleway/scaleway-sdk-go/scripts/README.md

 # Scaleway GO SDK - Scripts

-This directory contain useful scripts to work on scaleway-go-sdk.
+This directory contains useful scripts to work on scaleway-go-sdk.

 ### check_for_tokens.sh \*\*

-Check that no token are present in cassette file
+Checks that no token are present in cassette file

 ```
 Usage: ./script/check_for_tokens.sh